chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 # Jellyfin VideoOSD Custom On/Off Menu

 This script is the quick-switching control hub for my **Jellyfin VideoOSD mods**.
-It adds a customizable on/off submenu to the **Jellyfin Web VideoOSD**, letting you quickly enable or disable supported OSD script mods directly during video playback.
+It adds a customizable on/off submenu to the **Jellyfin Web VideoOSD**, letting you quickly enable or disable supported script mods directly during video playback.

 Supported mods: